hd-faria/avrisp/README.md

 ```

 ## Use cases
-Tested using ATMEL-ICE to download the flash and eeprom content from an at90can64 uC.
+Tested using ATMEL-ICE to download the flash and EEPROM content from an at90can64 uC.
 ![ATMEL-ICE programer](./atmel-ice.jpg)

 ```